Session Time-Travel

 | Session | Group of related snapshots with shared context | Multiple files |

-Recovery Process
+Navigation Process

 Step 1: Identify the Session

-Find the session you want to restore:
+Find the session you want to explore:

 Step 2: Review Changes

-Before restoring, review what will be changed:
+Before applying, review what will be changed:

-Step 3: Restore
+Step 3: Apply State

-# Restore an entire session
+# Apply an entire session state

 snapback session restore --id session_12345

-# Restore specific files from a session
+# Apply specific files from a session

 snapback session restore --id session_12345 --files src/index.js,src/utils.js

-# Preview changes before restoring
+# Preview changes before applying

 snapback session restore --id session_12345 --dry-run